frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 __Parameters__
 **_keys_**: It accepts a string object as parameter.
 This parameter can be a single column key.
 **_drop_**: It accepts a boolean value as parameter.
-When it is set to True, it will remove the column which is selected as new index.
-(Default: True)
-Currently, Frovedis doesn't support drop = False.
+When it is set to True, it will remove the column which is selected as new index. **Currently, Frovedis doesn't support drop = False.** (Default: True)
 **_append_**: It accepts a boolean value as parameter.
-It will decide whether to append columns to existing index.
+It will decide whether to append columns to existing index. **Currently, Frovedis doesn't support append = True.** (Default: False)
+**_inplace_**: It accepts a boolean values as parameter which is when explicitly set to True, it modifies the original object directly instead of creating a copy of DataFrame instance.
 (Default: False)
-Currently, Frovedis doesn't support append = True.
-**_inplace_**: It accepts a boolean values as parameter which is when explicitly set to True, it modifies the original object directly instead of creating a copy of DataFrame object.
-(Default: False)
 **_verify\_integrity_**: It accepts a boolean value as parameter.
 When it is set to True, it checks the new index for duplicates.
 Performance of this method will be better when it is set to False.
 (Default: False)

 __Purpose__
-It is used to set the Frovedis DataFrame index using existing columns.
+It is used to set the frovedis dataframe index using existing columns.
 The index will replace the existing index.

 **Note:- Frovedis DataFrame does not support Multi Index.**

-For example:
+For example,

-    # example to use set_index

     import pandas as pd
     import frovedis.dataframe as fdf

+    # creating a pandas dataframe
     pd_df = pd.DataFrame({'month': [1, 4, 1, 10],
                        'year': [2012, 2014, 2013, 2014],
                        'sale': [55, 40, 84, 31]})

+    # creating a frovedis dataframe
     fd_df = fdf.DataFrame(pd_df)

     # display frovedis dataframe
     fd_df.show()

-    # Set the index to become the ‘month’ column:
-    fd_df.set_index('month').show()

-Output,
+Output

     index   month   year    sale
     0       1       2012    55